 Consider collecting information from the customer and asking the reason for the return, which can help you improve service and even cut down on potential future returns.

 - Is the return due to an improper fit?

 - Was the item too big or small?

 - Did the customer not like the item?

 - Did they find the product at another retailer for a different price?

 - Did your warehouse ship the wrong product?

-Capturing this information can provide some insight into your product selection and operations, as well as how you market your products online and in-store.
+Capturing this information can provide some insight into your product selection and operations.
 Damaged or incorrect items could indicate problems in your warehouse, either in receiving inventory from your vendors or in your shipping processes.
-If you see a lot of items returned for improper fit, that could indicate a need for better sizing charts or photos.
+If you see a lot of items returned for improper fit, that could indicate a need for better sizing charts.
 Review your returns data when you order inventory in the future to ensure that you’re offering products your customers like.

-Returns and exchanges can be viewed as a sales opportunity, especially at times when the customer may be new to your store.
-The easier you make it, the greater the chance you encourage customers to return to your store to make more purchases in the future.
+Returns and exchanges can be viewed as a sales opportunity, especially during the holidays when the customer may be new to your store.
+The easier you make it, the greater the chance you’ll encourage customers to continue shopping at your store for future purchases.